CAVASOL/CAVASOL/README.md

 **Thanks for visiting my GitHub profile, it's great to meet you here!**

 My name is **Yeon** and I'm a **Web developer with passion for Accessibility and Inclusive design**.
 I'm also licensed teacher for Special Education and Fine Arts Education.
-I'm from Korea, currently living in Bali, Indonesia.
+I'm from South Korea, currently living in Bali, Indonesia.
 The best way to reach me is to [send me an email](mailto:awyeon@gmail.com)!

 ### Technologies & Tools